ejyle/devaccelerate-dotnet/README.md

 * Moved apps and features related types to a new module called platform.
 * Moved user profile related types to identity module.
 * Removed enterprise security and profiles modules.
+  Migrated the new messages module back to notifications.
 * General design and code improvements.

 ## 6.5.0 Changes